 Chronic dry lips is a condition I've dealt with for as long as I can remember.
 Nothing I use, do, or try works for more than a day or two (and I try a lot of products).
 Name one lip product, and I’ve tried it.
 Lip scrubs?
 Check.
 Medicated balms?
 Check.
 Masks?
 Check.
-Rather than accept defeat, I decided to consult two experts—professional estheticians Susan Ciminelli and Natarsha Bimson of Spa Sophia—to get answers.
+Rather than accept defeat, I decided to consult two experts—Susan Ciminelli and Natarsha Bimson—to get answers.
 Scroll through to see what they have to say about curing my dry lips for good!

 Understand the Problem

 The first step to correcting a problem is to understand it.
 “The skin of your lips, like the skin around your eye area, is different from the rest of your skin because it doesn’t have oil glands,” Bimson says.
 “Unlike the eye area, which draws the oil from your face in, the lips do not.”
 That partially explains why lips get dry and why it’s difficult to tackle the peeling and cracked condition.

 Identify Lip Irritants

 “Alcoholic beverages and coffee dehydrate the skin,” Ciminelli says, “so don't let artificial ingredients from food or beverage ever touch your lips.”
 Just like the rest of your skin, your lips react to the chemicals.
 But since the skin on your lips is more delicate than the skin on your face and body, dehydrating chemicals affect your lips faster.